Introducing the creatures that populate my feet

 “Haha come on, it’s summer.
-Everybody in China has the same problem, stop to complain!”
+Everybody in China has the same problem, stop complaining!”

 What a sweet girl I got.

-But I was wrong, and last Wednesday I wake up at three a.m. with my left foot is on fire.
+But I was wrong, and last Wednesday I woke up at three a.m. with my left foot is on fire.

 I switch on the light, look at the plant of my foot and think someone has put out a cigarette on it.
 Then I remember the fungus.

-And last Saturday I finally stop to procrastinate and I go to the hospital.
+And last Saturday I finally stop to procrastinating and I go to the hospital.

 Yes, the hospital.

-The good ones are located in the downtown, are bloody expensive and you have to wait for hours before having the privilege to see a doctor (to be fair in Italy is the same).
+The good ones are located downtown, are bloody expensive and you have to wait for hours before having the privilege to see a doctor (to be fair in Italy is the same).

 The bad hospitals are expensive as well but at least you don’t have to wait.
 Nobody wants to go there.

-The idea was to reach the downtown and see a real doctor.
-But it is Saturday, we wake up too late and as partial excuse I tell myself that even the guys that work on the small hospital across the road will know how to deal with a simple fungus.
+The idea was to reach downtown and see a real doctor.
+But it is Saturday, we wake up too late and as a partial excuse, I tell myself that even the guys that work on the small hospital across the road will know how to deal with a simple fungus.

 After all, according to Feng every Chinese has it…